Language support techniques

 Photo: Lisa Caspar

-Valentina Reitenbach from the Institute for Educational Research on a project on plausible language support techniques for all people who spend time with children and young people
+Valentina Reitenbach from the Institute for Educational Research on a project on techniques to support plausible language development for everyone who spends time with children and young people

 Everyday integrated language education with scientifically based techniques

-In order to find out what distinguishes scientifically based language support techniques from other language support techniques, the researchers first conducted research and searched nationwide for studies and in psychology and educational science databases that focussed on the target group of multilingual children.
-"It's very specialised," says Reitenbach, "which is why there isn't a study that proves this exactly in this constellation.
+In order to find out what distinguishes scientifically based language support techniques from other language support techniques, the researchers first conducted research and searched nationwide for studies and in psychology and educational sciences databases that focussed on the target group of multilingual children.
+“It's very specialised,” Reitenbach says, “which is why there isn’t a study that proves this exactly in this constellation.
 But we have found studies that provide an overall picture for the tips we have chosen.
-That's why we speak of scientifically plausible tips."
+That’s why we speak of scientifically plausible tips.”
 Everyday integrated language development is therefore not based on complex language development programmes, but on easy-to-use techniques that can be integrated into everyday reading, conversation or play situations.
-The term actually comes from kindergarten, where this everyday integrated language education has been widely promoted throughout Germany.
-"It is a pedagogical approach in which educational processes, including language education processes, take place directly in everyday life and are not promoted separately in small groups," explains the researcher.
-"Any everyday situation can be an opportunity for language development.
-In a daycare centre, for example, it could be mealtimes or personal hygiene.
+The term actually comes from kindergarten, where this everyday integrated language education was widely promoted throughout Germany.
+“It is a pedagogical approach in which educational processes, including language education processes, take place directly in everyday life and not separately in small groups, the researcher explains.
+“Any everyday situation can be an opportunity to support language development.
+In a day-care centre, for example, it could be at mealtimes or in times when body care takes place.
 In our context of learning support, it is all learning and care situations, even when the learning support is playing with the children.
 We are in dialogue with each other.
-That's the charming thing about it, that it's very low-threshold.
-Any situation can be used as an opportunity to promote language."
+It’s charming that it’s very low-threshold.
+Any situation can be used as an opportunity to support language development.”

 One square kilometre of education - one foundation

-"The 'One Square Kilometre of Education' foundation itself operates throughout Germany and endeavours to set up educational networks in neighbourhoods affected by poverty," explains Reitenbach.
-The neighbourhoods that are focused on are actually located on roughly one square kilometre, hence the name.
-"They then act and network primary schools and after-school care, for example.
-Here in Wuppertal, there is also one square kilometre, and that is the Pädagogische Werkstatt an der Gathe, which is located at the old fire station.
-The primary schools are also members of the network."
-The focus for Wuppertal is on promoting language acquisition and reading skills.
-The children and young people are supported with their homework, and there are individual learning support and reading programmes.
+“The ‘Stiftung Ein Quadratkilometer Bildung’ itself operates throughout Germany and endeavours to set up educational networks in neighbourhoods affected by poverty,” Reitenbach explains.
+The neighbourhoods we are focusing on are actually located on roughly one square kilometre, hence the name of the foundation.
+“They then act and network primary schools and after-school care centres, for example.
+Here in Wuppertal, this concept exists as well.
+The Pädagogische Werkstatt (pedagogical workshop) is located at the Alte Feuerwache (old fire station) , which is located at the old fire station.
+Primary schools are also members of the network.”
+In Wuppertal the focus lies on promoting language acquisition and reading skills.
+Children and young people are supported with their homework, and there are individual learning support and reading programmes.
 Reitenbach and her colleague Anna Nishen were networked with the foundation via the Munich-based EQUAL-Net project.

 The card system